 Transaction operations

-Aerospike records contain one or more Bins of potentially different data types.
+Aerospike records contain one or more bins of potentially different data types.
 Nested Lists and Maps, also called collection data types (or CDTs) may be combined to implement a complex data structure as a document.
 To service these potentially-complex documents of data, every Aerospike client provides the following method:

 operate